On this page

 No dependency arrayAdd [] or specific deps

-For complex components where the loop isn't obvious — multiple effects, shared state across hooks — paste the component into DebugAI.
-It reads the full hook chain and identifies which effect-dep pair is cycling.
+For complex components where the loop is not obvious, multiple effects, or shared state across hooks, paste the component into DebugAI and it will read the full hook chain and identify which effect-dep pair is cycling.

 Debug faster starting today.